MartinEesmaa/VVCEasy/FFMPEGVVC.md

 - Pixel format ⚠️ (only pixel format 10 bit)
 - Video size (auto detects, but it doesn't detect for SAR and DAR anamorphic is glitch and corrupts the video) ⚠️ (Better way to use vvencapp without FFmpeg)
 - Frame rate ✅ (auto detects)
-- MP4 Muxing :x: (does not support, you need MP4BOX after encode.)
+- MP4/TS/MKV Mux ✅
-- Audio with encode VVC ⚠️ (does not support, because it can corrupt the file) To avoid corrupt file, you need to disable audio using `-an` or you could do output container for .266, .vvc and .h266 too.
+- Audio with encode VVC ✅
 - Bitrates ✅
 - Passes ⚠️ (you may need get passes using vvenc params on FFmpeg VVCEasy or use vvencapp)
 - Presets ✅